 Pick the best hotel for your weekend of sports

-The BCN sport hostel is perfect for a sports-oriented stay.
+is perfect for a sports-oriented stay.
 With its themed décor and adjoining gym, it has everything you need to get – and stay – fit.

 The Bed and Bike hostel is a great landing point for cyclists.